drbean/edit/tsailin/2019APBR_english_proofing.md

 their production work to external partners (Chin, Liu, and Yang 2016; Chu 2009).

 Table.
-1 Business models and innovation mix in contract manufacturers:
+1 Business model and innovation mix in contract manufacturers:
 OEM, ODM, and OBM

                                            OEM                                                                         ODM                                                         OBM